akka/akka-management/docs/src/main/paradox/discovery/aws.md

   too) you'll need to set `akka.management.cluster.bootstrap.contact-point.fallback-port = 8558`, where
   8558 is whatever port you choose to bind akka-management to.

+* As mentioned earlier since ECS service discovery doesn't work when there are multiple containers within a single task definition, you need to set either of `akka.discovery.aws-api-ecs-async.container-name` or `akka.discovery.aws-api-ecs.container-name` (depends on whether you are using async or non-async) to name of the container.

 * The current implementation only supports discovery of service task instances within the same region.